-3.3 Continuing Education
+3.3 Continuing Education.

 Forensic Biology personnel must stay abreast of developments relevant to forensic DNA analyses through the attendance (and participation) at DNA related presentations, seminars, courses and/or professional meetings, for a minimum of 8 hours per calendar year.
 Opportunities are provided by a training budget.
 The training will also be supplemented through the periodic reading of current scientific literature.
 The table of contents of relevant journals is distributed to laboratory staff on a regular basis.
 Each DNA analyst will provide the DNA Technical Lead with a list of DNA related articles, rulings, documents, etc. that they have read during the calendar year.
 This will occur by the end of each year.
 Additionally, the DNA Technical Lead, or designee, may distribute a DNA-related article to each member of the biology section on a periodic basis.
 Each staff member will read the assigned article and provide electronic documentation to indicate the completion of the reading.
 The article may, optionally, be presented and discussed in a journal club format as well.
-Additionally, the CODIS Administrator must stay abreast of developments relevant to CODIS/NDIS database management, computer and data security and computer networks through the attendance (personal or that of the Alternate CODIS Administrator) at the bi-annual CODIS State Administrators' meetings and annual CODIS conference.
+Additionally, the CODIS Administrator must stay abreast of developments relevant to CODIS/NDIS database management, computer and data security and computer networks through the attendance (personal or that of the Alternate CODIS Administrator or an approved NDIS user) at the bi-annual CODIS State Administrators' meetings and annual CODIS conference.
+If attendance by the CODIS Administrator or Alternate is not possible, approval from NDIS will be required prior to sending another representative.